IBM/alexa-skill-watson-assistant/README.md

 Here is a sample conversation flow using the provided conversation workspace.json:

-- User: Alexa, ask my skill what do you know about me
+- User: Alexa, ask Watson what do you know about me?
 - Alexa/Watson: I don't know anything about you.
 Where do you live?
-- User: Berlin
+- User: Alexa, tell Watson Berlin
-- Alexa/Watson: Now I know you live in Berlin
+- Alexa/Watson: I understand you live in Berlin.
-- User: Alexa, ask my skill what is the weather
+- User: Alexa, ask Watson what is the weather forecast?
 - Alexa/Watson: Looking up weather information for Berlin ...

 The sample has been implemented via the [slots filling](http://heidloff.net/article/conversation-watson-slots) functionality in Watson Conversation.
 The screenshot shows how the entity (slot) 'location' is defined as mandatory and how the value is stored in a context variable.